mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   )
 ```

-Obtaining the joining key, it's easy: We just select the `Profile` information contained in the messages' payload of the stream `ordersWithUserProfileStream`.
+Obtaining the joining key is easy: We just select the `Profile` information contained in the messages' payload of the stream `ordersWithUserProfileStream`.
 Then, the new value of each message is the discounted amount.

 ### 6.3.
 Joining `KStreams`